guillaumeBellec/guillaumeBellec.github.io/README.md

 [Registration page](https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=216646)

 - Introduction to machine learning at TU Graz from 2016 to 2019
-(aka computational intelligence, lectures and practicals at bachelor level)
+(aka computational intelligence, lectures, and practicals at bachelor level)
 [Registration page](https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=203426&pSpracheNr=2)

 - Reinforcement learning at TU Graz in 2017
-(aka autonously learning systems, practicals at master level)
+(aka autonomously learning systems, practicals at master level)